 In his book ‘Good to Great’ Jim Collins talks about recruiting for the bus rather than a specific seat on the bus.
 That means recruiting someone for their values and qualities first and their skills and experience second.
 That way they’ll jump on your bus, help you build your vision and will be much more adaptable to changes in their role and responsibility as the business moves forward.

 If you label every specific seat on the bus and only recruit for that seat, if your bus changes direction making a particular role defunct then you may have a person that no longer fits with the vibe of your organisation.

-So recruit for the bus, then change it up.
+So, recruit for the bus, then change it up.
 Move people into new roles, new teams, and new locations, and set them new challenges, that way you develop a highly flexible cross-functional workforce, whilst maintaining the individual’s motivation and helping them develop their career.

-Think how managers in some of the world’s largest conglomerates P&G, Shell, HSBC and De Vere frequently jiggle up and move around their management team.
+Think about how managers in some of the world’s largest conglomerates P&G, Shell, HSBC and De Vere frequently jiggle up and move around their management team.

 The ONLY way to increase your confidence is to stretch beyond your comfort zone.
-You always know when you are about to break out of your comfort zone, because this moment of breakthrough is always preceded by a feeling of the ‘willies’.
+You always know when you are about to break out of your comfort zone because this moment of breakthrough is always preceded by a feeling of the ‘willies’.